8/31/2025

 ~~ <> @ <> ~~

-7-Can Slow Cooker Soup
+7 - Can Slow Cooker Soup

 1 (28 oz.) can meat (see my list of brands)

-1/2 cup rice
+1/2 to 3/4 cup rice

-4 cups cold water
+6 cups cold water or stock

 2 tablespoons beef gelatin